Diversity Initiatives at the UMD iSchool

 In addition to teaching, service, and research, the iSchool has several positions and organizations specifically devoted to promoting and celebrating diversity and inclusion in the iSchool and connecting the iSchool to wider university, local, state, national, and international communities.

-- Diversity and Inclusion Officer - Coordinates efforts related to diversity and inclusion in the iSchool and serves as the primary representative of the iSchool on campus-wide and broader community initiatives.
-Dr. Paul T. Jaeger, the iSchool's Diversity and Inclusion Officer, is primarily responsible for monitoring and evaluating diversity efforts in the iSchool.
+- Paul Jaeger, Diversity and Inclusion Officer - Coordinates efforts related to diversity and inclusion in the iSchool, serves as the primary representative of the iSchool on campus-wide and broader community initiatives, and is primarily responsible for monitoring and evaluating diversity efforts at the iSchool.

 The iSchool also is home to iDiversity, an organization for iSchool graduate students interested in inclusion information practice and diversification of the information professions. iDiversity hosts a range of talks and events on these topics.
 The activities of the organization include providing information literacy tutoring at local educational institutions, helping local libraries with fundraising, building free libraries for communities with no local library access, and other advocacy projects.
 You can follow iDiversity on Twitter at @iDiversityUMD #iDiversity or go to their website at idiversity.umd.edu.

-For any questions or suggestions about diversity and inclusion efforts at the College, please contact the iSchool’s Diversity Officer, Dr. Paul T. Jaeger.
+For any questions or suggestions about diversity and inclusion efforts at the College, please contact the iSchool’s Diversity Officers, listed above.